kbariotis/kostasbariotis.com/blog/node-js-dependency-injection/index.md

 tags: Node.js
 ---

-This article is about how to achieve dependency injection in Node.js using `awilix`, a Dependency Injection Container I have been personally using for quite some time now.
-I will use unit testing as a use case where dependency injection can be helpful, but needless to say, its purpose is far more greater than just it.
+This article is about how to achieve [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) in Node.js using `awilix`, a Dependency Injection Container I have been personally using for quite some time now.
+I will use unit testing as a use case where dependency injection can be helpful, but needless to say, its purpose is far more greater than just that.

-I've seen different patterns over the years and this is kind of a summary that led me to use dependency injection.
+I've seen different patterns over the years and this is a summary of what led me to use dependency injection.
 Node.js, and JavaScript, being a dynamic language, can forgive different techniques.
 My goal is to achieve a standard technique to use across all of my projects and teams I am working on.

 ## The case of unit testing